oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 const routes: Routes = [{ path: '', component: ProtectedComponent, canActivate: [OktaAuthGuard] }];
 ```

-For the actual logging in part, open `src/app/menu/menu.component.ts` to add a menu with login and logout buttons.
-We'll use some Okta provided code to log in, log out, and identify the authenticated state.
+For the actual logging in, open `src/app/menu/menu.component.ts` to add a menu with login and logout buttons.
+We'll use some Okta-provided code to log in, log out, and identify the authenticated state.
 Update the component code to match the code below.

 {% raw %}
 ```ts